Post-bariatric surgery procedures

 What Are the Best Vitamins for Post-Bariatric Surgery?

-At Vitality NP Family Health in Lower Manhattan, Svetlana works diligently to recommend the best combination of vitamins and supplements to improve your health following bariatric surgery.
+At Vitality NP NYC in Lower Manhattan, Svetlana works diligently to recommend the best combination of vitamins and supplements to improve your health following bariatric surgery.
 You can take advantage of alternative medicine, such as intravenous (IV) therapy options designed to boost your immune system and insure adequate hydration.
 A vitamin C IV treatment, along with other nutrient-boosting injections, sustain your body following any gastric surgery.

 Svetlana Pyatigorskaya has spent years researching and developing her own post-bariatric surgery vitamins.
 You can take them from an IV or orally in liquid or pill form.
 To give you exactly what you need after surgery, the best vitamins for post-bariatric surgery have slightly higher amounts of: